-Many who are newly searching for psychotherapy are surprised to discover that a therapist recommended to them, or found over the internet has as the professional degree that qualifies them to practice therapy a masters degree in social work.
+Many who are newly searching for psychotherapy are surprised to discover that a therapist recommended to them or they found over the internet has as the professional degree that qualifies them to practice therapy a Master’s degree in social work.
 In fact, some patients don’t discover this about their therapist until years into their therapy, if ever.
-I have, in fact, among others, a masters degree in social work, and I am licensed in New York State as a social worker.
+Some of our therapists have, in fact, among others, a Master’s degree in social work, and are licensed in New York State as a social worker.

 While most of my patients, frankly, don’t find that fact all that interesting, some find themselves quite surprised.
 The practice of psychotherapy (including group psychotherapy) isn’t consistent with their image of social workers–an image no doubt shaped by the presentation in movies and on television of bureaucratic women (and aren’t they always women?), poorly dressed and alternately saintly or sinister.
 In accordance with this image, we’re lead to believe that social workers typically work for the government or social service agencies, find homes for displaced children, run drug treatment clinics, and provide services to the homeless.
 And social workers do, in fact, all of these things.

 This, of course, is inconsistent with the view many have of a psychotherapist.
 Some assume the therapist they see is a psychologist, or perhaps a psychiatrist, but in fact, this is true less-than a majority of the time.
 In New York City, if you’re shopping for a therapist, the odds are good you’ll find yourself in a social worker’s office.
 (For more on what all of these labels and titles mean, check out this blog post on finding a therapist.)